TheTekton337/pntkl-rfc/RFCs/0011-pntkl.md

-# RFC: pntkl - A React Native Application for Managing Custom Apps
+# pntkl - A React Native Application for Managing Custom Apps

 ## 1. Introduction